OWN/REPAIR A HOME

 3. Willingness to partner with Greater Nashua Habitat for Humanity.

 A selected family must be willing to partner with Greater Nashua Habitat for Humanity by providing a minimum of 350 hours of sweat equity (volunteer service hours) prior to closing on the house.
 The family must also fully cooperate with the Family Selection Committee during its investigations and interviews.
 The family must also agree to make monthly mortgage payments on time and to participate in our Partnership Program.

 We serve the communities of Amherst, Brookline, Hollis, Hudson, Greenville, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, Nashua, Pelham, Wilton, and Windham.

 For locations outside of our service area, please visit the Habitat for Humanity International website and enter your zip code to locate the affiliate closest to you.

 Critical Repair Program

 For existing homeowners, Habitat can provide home repairs necessary to continue living safely and affordably in your own home.
-Eligible families must earn between 25-80% of the area median income; these guidelines are determined by the U.S. Department of Housing & Urban Development each year.
+Eligible families must earn below 80% of the area median income; these guidelines are determined by the U.S. Department of Housing & Urban Development each year.
+Please see

 In general, Critical Home Repair projects: